jurasofish/pyweb/readme.md

 </body>
 ```

-In these examples - and the examples in this repository - pyodide has been loaded from the iodide CDN. pyodide is very large so you may wish to set up a more controlled CDN to ensure your site does not have performance issues.
+In these examples - and the examples in this repository - Pyodide has been loaded from the iodide CDN.
+Pyodide is very large so you may wish to set up a more controlled CDN to ensure your site does not have performance issues.

 ### Running code